-In the case (i), for some formula $\phi$ and model $M$, $V_{\phi,M}$ is nonreflexive and not containing an isomorph of $\ell_1$ or $c_0$.
+In case (i), for some formula $\phi$ and model $M$, $V_{\phi,M}$ is nonreflexive and does not contain an isomorph of $\ell_1$ or $c_0$.
 Recall that the first example of such a space was given in \cite{James} by Robert C. James.
-We conjecture that this type of spaces, and especially exotic Banach spaces, are the spaces that their theories are unstable but $NIP$ and $NSOP$.
-This conjecture is related to a question due to Odell and Gowers on the existence of $c_0$ and $\ell_p$ ($1\leq p<\infty$) in `explicitly defined' Banach spaces.
-(See \cite[(Q1)]{K-Banach} and a discussion on {\em explicit definability} of norms therein.)
-We believe that a {\em complete and enlightening} answer to the Odell--Gowers question is necessarily possible through the model-theoretic classification of continuous first order theories.
+We conjecture that these types of spaces, and especially exotic Banach spaces, are the spaces whose theories are unstable but $NIP$ and $NSOP$.
+This conjecture is related to a question posed by Odell and Gowers on the existence of $c_0$ and $\ell_p$ ($1 \leq p < \infty$) in `explicitly defined' Banach spaces (see \cite[(Q1)]{K-Banach} and a discussion on {\em explicit definability} of norms therein).
+We believe that a {\em complete and enlightening} answer to the Odell--Gowers question (which is discussed in \cite{K-Banach}) is necessarily possible through the model-theoretic classification of continuous first-order theories.

-Let us make more comparisons on the above theorems, namely Shelah's theorem for classical logic, the Eberlein--\v{S}mulian Theorem, Theorem~$\cal B$ above, and Theorems~A of \cite{HOR}.
-Roughly speaking, Theorem~A(a) of \cite[page~1]{HOR} asserts that a separable Banach space $X$ has an isomorphic copy of $\ell_1$ iff its bidual has a non Baire-1 point.
-Theorem~A(b) asserts that $X$ has an isomorphic copy of $c_0$ iff its bidual has a non-continuous but $DBSC$ point.
-Notice that Theorem~A and the Eberlein--\v{S}mulian Theorem study some properties inside a {\em model}, but Shelah's theorem and Theorem~$\cal B$ study some properties of the {\em theory} of a model.
-Roughly (and possibly incorrect) speaking, assuming compactness theorem of logic, Shelah's theorem and the Eberlein--\v{S}mulian Theorem are equivalent (cf. \cite[Section~3]{K-Baire}).
-Theorems~A and Theorem~$\cal B$ are not as perfect as the other two theorems, because of the gaps $DBSC\neq B_{1/4}\neq B_{1/2}\neq B_1$.
-Again, we point out that Shelah's theorem (for clasical logic) works because $DBSC=B_{1/2}$ for simple functions, and the Eberlein--\v{S}mulian Theorem works because relative sequential compactness and sequential completeness implies relative compactness, equivalently $B_1=B_1$ in our notation!
+Let us make more comparisons between the above theorems, namely Shelah's theorem for classical logic, the Eberlein--\v{S}mulian Theorem, Theorem~$\cal B$ above, and Theorems~A of \cite{HOR}.
+Roughly speaking, Theorem~A(a) of \cite[page~1]{HOR} asserts that a separable Banach space $X$ has an isomorphic copy of $\ell_1$ if and only if its bidual has a non-Baire-1 point.
+Theorem~A(b) asserts that $X$ has an isomorphic copy of $c_0$ if and only if its bidual has a non-continuous but $DBSC$ point.

+Notice that Theorem~A and the Eberlein--\v{S}mulian Theorem study some properties inside a {\em model}, but Shelah's theorem and Theorem~$\cal B$ study properties of the {\em theory} of a model.
+Roughly (and possibly incorrectly speaking), assuming the compactness theorem of logic, Shelah's theorem and the Eberlein--\v{S}mulian Theorem are equivalent (cf. \cite[Section~3]{K-Baire}).
+Theorems~A and Theorem~$\cal B$ are not as perfect as the other two theorems, because of the gaps $DBSC \neq B_{1/4} \neq B_{1/2} \neq B_1$.
+Again, we point out that Shelah's theorem (for classical logic) works because $DBSC = B_{1/2}$ for simple functions, and the Eberlein--\v{S}mulian Theorem works because relative sequential compactness and sequential completeness imply relative compactness, equivalently $B_1 = B_1$ in our notation!